-The AGM authorized the Board of Directors to decide on the repurchase of the Company's own A or B shares and/or on the acceptance as pledge of the Company's own A or B shares.
+Under § 5 of the Company's Articles of Association, Terex Corporation had the right to appoint two members to the Company's Board of Directors upon written notice to the Company.
+Terex Corporation appointed Mr. David A. Sachs and repurchase of the Company's own A or B shares and/or on the acceptance as pledge of the Company's own A or B shares.
 The amount of own shares to be repurchased and/or accepted as pledge based on this authorization shall not exceed 6,000,000 shares in total.
 The authorization is effective until the end of the next Annual General Meeting, however no longer than until September 22, 2018.